creativecreatorormaybenot/clock/README.md

 * Use `master` branch when recording the videos.
 Capture them on a real device for good performance.

-* Cut together one 29 second video showcasing everything.

-  + Export as MP4.

 * Cut together one shorter video as a GIF.

   + Export in lower resolution.